biaslyze-dev/biaslyze/docs/sources/biaslyze/concept_class.md

 ```

 ---
-Constructs a Concept object from a list of dictionaries.
+Construct a Concept object from a list of dictionaries.

 Example usage:
 ```python